 Some of these things are important, really important.
 What you need to do is think about them and see are they really blocking you or becoming an excuse for you?
 Good testers will always find ways to start testing as soon as they can.
 They’ll work with analysts, developers, infrastructure etc. to make sure they can test the system.
 Even if they are not testing, they will probably think about data, users, automation or anything which will make them more efficient rather than waiting.

 2. Software Testers can preserve grey cells

-For real testers, constant exercise and challenges to the mind is one of the main reasons to be in testing field.
-They continuously ask questions, make observations, write note, talks to people about the product.
-They don’t preserve, but enhance their mind by continuously exercising and challenging it.
+For real testers, constant exercise and challenges to the mind are some of the main reasons to be in the testing field.
+They continuously ask questions, make observations, write notes, talks to people about the product.
+They don’t preserve their grey cells but enhance their mind by continuously exercising and challenging it.

 3. Software Testers can blame anyone